Tikki Tikki Tembo: 1960s

 named so in a belief that long name causes longevity.

 The story ends with the boy's death by drowning.
 The editor of this version is Bryna Ivens Untermeyer.

 1967–1969 saw another wave: an LP record containing the 1961 Untermeyer's "Sticky Sticky Stumbo" version, Mosel's book, a reprint of the 1924 anonymous version, and Monty Python's TV show (1969 in UK, around 1974 in the US).

+Criticism and subsequent versions

+Since the 1980s, Mosel's version became criticized for misrepresenting Chinese culture.